by Pastor Tim Bur

 Then there were those that knew God’s heart and trusted in His promises.
 They were distinguishable!
 We read in Malachi 3:16-18 NIV “Then those who feared the LORD talked with each other, and the LORD listened and heard.
 A scroll of remembrance was written in his presence concerning those who feared the LORD and honored His name.
 “They will be mine,” says the LORD Almighty, “they are my treasured possession.
 I will spare them, just as in compassion a man spares his son who serves him.
 And you will again see the distinction between the righteous and the wicked, between those who serve God and those who do not.”

 What I would like you to see today is that when you believe God and take Him at His Word, it affects everything about you.
 It makes you distinguishable from those that don’t have faith.
 It transforms your thinking according to what God wants for you.
-It affects how you speak, and how you pray.
-He is their father!
-He is your Heavenly Father!
+It affects how you speak, and how you pray because you know, not hope, that He is your Heavenly Father!

 Some people never get over to a place where they believe or trust what God says.
 They take a wait-and-see attitude.
 There is no faith in a wait-and-see attitude.
 Faith sees and believes what God says—period!
 People of faith don’t believe that the present circumstances are the end of the story.